bjergsen243/learn-go-with-tests/mocking.md

 If we run the tests and the program manually, we can see that all the behavior remains the same.

 Since we are using the `ConfigurableSleeper`, it is now safe to delete the `DefaultSleeper` implementation.
-Wrapping up our program and having a more [generic](https://stackoverflow.com/questions/19291776/whats-the-difference-between-abstraction-and-generalization) Sleeper with arbitrary long countdowns.
+Tổng kết our program and having a more [generic](https://stackoverflow.com/questions/19291776/whats-the-difference-between-abstraction-and-generalization) Sleeper with arbitrary long countdowns.

 ## But isn't mocking evil?